 The Importance of Having a Valid Will

-1. The will must be in writing – It can be handwritten, typed, or printed.
+- The will must be in writing: Handwritten, typed or printed.

-2. The testator (person making the will) must sign it – This must be done voluntarily and with a clear intention for it to be their last will.
+- The testator (person making the will) must sign it: This must be done voluntarily and with a clear intention for it to be their last will.

-3. There must be two witnesses – The testator’s signature must be witnessed by at least two independent witnesses who are present at the same time.
+- There must be two witnesses: The testator’s signature must be witnessed by at least two independent witnesses simultaneously.
 These witnesses should not be beneficiaries of the will.

 If a person dies without a will, they are said to have died “intestate.”
-This means that their estate will be distributed according to the rules of intestacy set out in the Succession Act 2006 (NSW), rather than according to their personal wishes.
+This means that their estate will be distributed according to the rules of intestacy set out in the Succession Act 2006 (NSW) rather than according to their wishes.

 Under the intestacy rules, the deceased’s assets will be distributed in the following order:

-1. Spouse and children – If the deceased had a spouse, they will generally inherit the entire estate.
-If there are children from a previous relationship, the spouse may receive part of the estate, with the rest divided among the children.
+- Spouse and children: If the person who passed away had a spouse, they will generally inherit the entire estate.
+If children are from a previous relationship, the spouse may receive part of the estate, with the rest divided among the children.

-3. Siblings, grandparents, and extended family – If the deceased has no immediate family, the estate may pass to siblings, grandparents, aunts, uncles, or cousins.
+- Siblings, grandparents, and extended family: If the deceased has no immediate family, the estate may pass to siblings, grandparents, aunts, uncles, or cousins.

-4. The state – If no eligible relatives can be found, the estate will pass to the NSW Government under the principle of bona vacantia.
+- The state: If no eligible relatives can be found, the estate will pass to the NSW Government under the principle of bona vacantia.

 Even when a will is valid, it can still be challenged in court.
-Family members or dependents who feel they have been unfairly excluded or inadequately provided for may make a family provision claim under Chapter 3 of the Succession Act 2006 (NSW).
+Family members or dependents who feel they have been unfairly excluded or inadequately provided for may claim a family provision under Chapter 3 of the Succession Act 2006 (NSW).

 Who Can Challenge a Will?